CWBudde/PasOpenCL/Readme.md

-The TDCLPlatforms have property Platforms (Array of PDCLPlatform - Pointer to the TDCLPlatform).
+The TDCLPlatforms have property Platforms (array of PDCLPlatform - Pointer to the TDCLPlatform).
  More in the source files.
  Maybe later we'll write a more detailed guide.